Showing posts with label Evergreen levy. Show all posts

 EvergreenHealth Community Hospital

-EvergreenHealth's current levy is ~2% of King County property tax.
-An increase may be proposed November of 2024.
+EvergreenHealth's current levy is ~2% of King County's property tax.
+A levy lid-lift may be proposed November of 2024.

-EvergreenHealth's Board of Seven Commissioners has the final say on the distribution of levy funds each year with the recommendations of a standing levy committee.
+EvergreenHealth's Board of Seven Commissioners have the final say on the distribution of levy funds each year, with recommendations of a standing levy committee.

 30% of the Levy is allocated to "programs."
-(The remaining 70% is allocated to capital expenditures via a bond.)
+The remaining 70% is allocated to "capital expenditures."
 Many of the levy-supported programs specifically address the special needs of under-served and high-risk community members, most of the programs are for use by the entire community.
+Capital expenditures often go towards funding instruments, labs, EPIC "My Chart," infrastructure and the like.

 Supporting Students in Crisis